MilesCranmer/PySR/README.md

 - [x] Put on PyPI
 - [x] Treat baseline as a solution.
 - [x] Print score alongside MSE: \delta \log(MSE)/\delta \log(complexity)
+- [x] Calculating the loss function - there is duplicate calculations happening.
+- [x] Declaration of the weights array every iteration
 - [ ] Add true multi-node processing, with MPI, or just file sharing.
 Multiple populations per core.
     - Ongoing in cluster branch
 - [ ] Consider allowing multi-threading turned off, for faster testing (cache issue on travis).
 Or could simply fix the caching issue there.